Iteration 0

 Stakeholder Planning Meeting

-During this meeting, the PM between the Gitlab & Customer side meet to review the high level scope, and gather any onboarding material that is still missing.
+During this meeting, the PM between the GitLab & Customer side meet to review the high level scope, and gather any onboarding material that is still missing.
 This is an opportunity to meet each other and begin to build trust.
-Additionally, this is an opportunity to review how we plan to manage the project our of Gitlab, along with a quick overview of our methodology. (review suggested cadences, iteration planning & review, preferred updated for status, etc.) We will take this information to our Customer kickoff and review it with the broader project teams.
+Additionally, this is an opportunity to review how we plan to manage the project our of GitLab, along with a quick overview of our methodology. (review suggested cadences, iteration planning & review, preferred updated for status, etc.) We will take this information to our Customer kickoff and review it with the broader project teams.
+Please use the Stakeholder Planning Meeting template to facilitate this meeting.

 The PM will take information from this discussion & the EM>PS transition process and continue to build out the following for our Customer Kickoff: